How to Use and Care for Le Creuset Bakeware

 How to use Le Creuset

-This is a guide to using your Le Creuset stoneware at low temperatures, protecting the pot and creating perfect results every time.
+This is a guide to using your Le Creuset Dutch Oven at low temperatures, protecting the pot and creating perfect results every time.

 Great Results at Low Heats

 One of the main concerns people have is that cooking at low temperatures won’t produce optimal results.
-Using Le Creuset stoneware as a type of slow cooker or crockpot creates excellent results for stews, casseroles and curries.
+Using Le Creuset as a type of slow cooker or crockpot produces excellent results for stews, casseroles and curries.
 In fact any cooking where you want a delicious, rich flavor to develop.

 Browning meat or thickening sauces